 - Nonprofit schools and hospitals.

-- Such organizations as the Salvation Army, American Red Cross, Goodwill, United Way, Boy Scouts and Girl Scouts of America.
+- Organizations such as the Salvation Army, American Red Cross, Goodwill Industries, and United Way.

 - War veterans’ groups.